AdobeDocs/workfront.en/help/classic/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 product-area: system-administration
 navigation-topic: workfront-testing-environments
 title: The Adobe Workfront Preview Sandbox Environment
-description: There are two testing environments for Workfront that are replicas of your Workfront production environment:
+description: There are two testing environments for Workfront that are replicas of your Workfront production environment - EDIT ME.
 ---

 # The Adobe Workfront Preview Sandbox Environment